Bbalduzz/ValoSwitcher/README.md

 # ValoSwitcher
-Valorant (Riot) account switcher amde in python and distributed as an executable
+Valorant (Riot) account switcher made in python and distributed as an executable

 ### How to use
 change the RIOTCLIENT_PATH in config.ini to your riotclient's path